Rapib/basic-auth/README.md

-# LAB: Authentication
+# Basic Authentication

+## Overview

-**Authentication System Phase 1:** Deploy an Express server that implements Basic Authentication, with signup and signin capabilities, using a Postgres database for storage.
+An Express server that implements Basic Authentication, with signup and signin capabilities, using a Postgres database for storage.

-## Before you begin

-Create a UML diagram of the authentication system on a whiteboard before you start

-1. Refer to the *Getting Started* guide  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md).
-1. Create a new repository called `basic-auth`.
-1. Copy the files from within the `starter-code` folder of your class repository into your new repo as a starting point.
-1. Work in a new branch called `dev`, created from `main`.
-1. Following completion of this assignment, create a Pull Request from `dev` to `main` and merge your code.
-   - You will deploy from your `main` branch to a new app at your cloud service provider.
-   - You will add a link to the PR that you merged in your README for grading purposes.

-## Business Requirements
+## User Stories

-Refer to the [Authentication System Overview](../../apps-and-libraries/auth-server/README.md) for a complete review of the final application, including Business and Technical requirements along with the development roadmap.

-## Phase 1 Requirements

-Today, we begin the first of a 3-Phase build of an authentication system, written in Express.
-The following core requirements detail the functionality for this phase of the project.

 ### As a user, I want to create a new account so that I may later login